HTTP-APIs/docs/docs/src/content/tutorial/workflow.md

 ## 3. Using smart Clients to consume APIs

-Once the server is up and running, any smart agent like `hydra-python-agent` can consume the APIs .`hydra-python-agent` can be used in a REPL or as a python package to interact with `hydrus` or any http powered web server.
+Once the server is up and running, any smart agent like `hydra-python-agent` can consume the APIs. `hydra-python-agent` can be used in a REPL or as a python package to interact with `hydrus` or any http powered web server.

 ### To Summarise, from this document you: